 You’ll also be told whether you’re having a simple tooth extraction, which means removing a tooth that is visible in the mouth, or a surgical extraction, which involves removing a tooth that has not yet erupted from underneath the gum line.

-On the day of your tooth extraction procedure, you’ll arrive at our Macomb office and check in at the front desk.
+On the day of your tooth extraction procedure, you’ll arrive at our Galesburg office and check in at the front desk.
 Soon, you’ll be placed in your own private room where your procedure will take place.
 Shortly after being situated in your own room, you’ll be able to discuss with your doctor which sedation dentistry option you’ll choose:

 - Local anesthesia, which is delivered via injection and completely numbs the area where your tooth is being removed so you won’t feel a thing.
-All Macomb tooth extraction patients receive this type of sedation.
+All Galesburg tooth extraction patients receive this type of sedation.

-- Nitrous oxide, which is delivered via a mask and is often combined with local anesthesia for Macomb patients who want to stay awake during their procedure.
+- Nitrous oxide, which is delivered via a mask and is often combined with local anesthesia for Galesburg patients who want to stay awake during their procedure.
 Nitrous oxide, also called laughing gas, makes you relaxed and feel a little goofy, hence its nickname.

 - Twilight sedation, which is delivered via an IV and makes you unaware of your procedure, but still able to respond to doctors and nurses.